UBC-MDS/US-Salary-Prediction/doc/final_report.md

 this scenario.
 We did not filter the test dataset to allow for MAPE scoring since this would bias the test set against evaluation data.

-Hyperparameter optimization was performed on the Ridge and Random Forest models.
+To optimize model performance, hyperparameter optimization was performed on the Ridge and Random Forest models.
 For Ridge, the alpha parameter was optimized with a search space spanning 10<sup>(−5)</sup> − 10<sup>(5)</sup> with 20 total iterations.
 The ideal alpha value which provided the highest r2 score was determined to be approximately 6.16 as seen by the results table.

 |        r2 | Negative.RMSE |        alpha |
 |----------:|--------------:|-------------:|